seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 You must not dare, for shame, to talk of mercy;
 For your own reasons turn into your bosoms,
 As dogs upon their masters, worrying you.
-See you, my princes, and my noble peers,
+See you, my uncle!
-These English monsters!
 My Lord of Cambridge here,
 You know how apt our love was to accord
 To furnish him with all appertinents
 Belonging to his honour; and this man